 In honor of Martin Luther King Jr. Day and Black History Month, we suggest you consider hosting a book drive that exemplifies diverse characters reflective of young Central Texas readers.

-From January 21 through February 28, we ask that you collect and share children’s books that celebrate equality, diversity, and inclusiveness.
+We ask that you collect and share children’s books that celebrate equality, diversity, and inclusiveness.
 We welcome books with positive and interesting representations of color, race, religion and culture.

 50 States 50 Books

-In December, we connected with the 50 States 50 Books project via Instagram.
+For inspiration, check out the 50 States 50 Books project via Instagram.
 A Connecticut family set on a mission to send 50 diverse children’s books to each of the 50 states in July 2018.
 Charnaie Gordon and her children Madison and Barrington troubled by the lack of diversity in children’s books and the literacy gap involving kids around the country decided to take action with this project.
 They selected BookSpring as the Texas recipient!